asdine/storm/README.md

 }
 ```

-Storm handles tags in nested structures with the `inline` tag
+Rainstorm handles tags in nested structures with the `inline` tag

 ```go
 type Base struct {